sam-crawley/PilerDB/README.md

 For more details, see:

-Fraenkel J & Crawley S (forthcoming), Does ethnic fractionalization lead to polarization?
-Introducing a new dataset on communal party affiliations.
-Ethnopolitics.
+Fraenkel, J., & Crawley, S. (2025).
+Does Ethnic Fractionalization Lead to Polarization?
+Introducing a new Dataset on Communal Party Affiliations.
+Ethnopolitics, 1–23. https://doi.org/10.1080/17449057.2025.2516905

 ## Accessing the data
 There are two methods that can be used to access the PILER data: (1) via Excel